docbennyt/gleam/README.md

-README.md file for the Gamified Learning and Exam AI Module (GLEAM) that reflects your project context, design philosophy, and usage:

 # Gamified Learning and Exam AI Module (GLEAM)

 🎓 **GLEAM** is an intelligent, adaptive, and modular Python backend engine designed to dynamically generates personalized gamified quizzes, grade responses, and provide a rich learning experience.
 Perfect for integration into educational web or mobile applications, GLEAM leverages open-source AI to help users learn better and smarter.